The Knox Library

 Search the Library Online

-Use the link below to search our online catalogue from home.
-About 80% of our collection is currently catalogued in the new computer system, and new books are added weekly.
-The main areas not yet on the online catalogue include the missions section and those on specific books of the Bible (OT & NT).
+Search our online catalogue from home.
+About 80% of our collection is currently catalogued online and new books are added weekly.
+The book subjects not yet on the online catalogue include missions and specific books of the Bible (OT & NT).
 You can still check the shelves for those items.

 Where Is the Library?